-In Orapa we became too close and I learnt a lot from the gentleman.
-More significant lesson was the importance of decision making as a leader.
-Though Big Joe was a SHE Coordinator, our paths crossed daily – we attended a lot of HR and SHE meeting together.
+In Orapa we became to close and I learnt a lot from the gentleman.
+The most significant lesson learnt was the importance of decision making as a leader.
+Though Big Joe was a SHE Coordinator our paths crossed daily.
+We attended a lot of HR and SHE meetings together.
 One of my additional duties was to lead the Depot team in POP meetings.
 POP meeting is performance ownership meeting which is designed to assist teams and individuals with their daily duties.
 The POP meeting included HR, SHE, Finance, Parts and Salesperson teams.
 We discussed the crocodiles (challenges) and successes of each team and the end of it we could find common cause to improve the Depot team performance.
-I was called to duty almost every hour as a Team Leader to make decisions in the absence of the Depot Manager when in charge.
+I was called to duty almost every hour as a Team Leader to make decision in the absence of the Depot Manager when in charge.
 Decision making was key and certain operational requests were made and it was either Yes or No. Big Joe always used to say “Mrena tsaya tshwetso” meaning please make a decision on our request.
-This was one key lesson from my dear parted friend.
-Leadership is leadership, whether in Churches or political parties.
+This was one key lesson learnt from my dear parted friend.
+Leadership is leadership, whether in churches or political parties.
 Decisions need to be made by leaders.
-I have in the past witnessed even religious leaders failing to make simple decisions on straight forward matters.
-Decisive leaders stand out!
-Leaders learn from their experiences, skills, knowledge in different ways and most of the time, they make impacts that last.
-Decisions are so important to the organization and since they provide an opportunity to move forward or not.
-Decision making is just the starting point of running an organisation and it needs to be done at all levels of management.
+I have in the past witnessed even religious leaders failing to make a simple decision on a straight forward matter.
+Decisive leaders stand out, leaders learn from their experiences, skills, knowledge in different ways and most of the time they make impact that last.
+Decisions are so important to the organisation and give opportunity to move forward or not.
+Decision making is just the starting point of running an organisation and it needs to be done at all levels of the management.
 A solid understanding of decision making is paramount to the success of any organisation.
-The main difference between a successful organisation and other organisations is not in the level of aspiration but in the practical decision making through their leadership.
-In the increased fast–paced world of today’s proper and high level decision making leads to new competitions arising out of nowhere, improved financial markets and changes in corporate strategy to meet new demands.
+The main difference between a successful organisation and others is not in the level of aspiration but in the practical decision making through their leadership.
+In the increased fast – paced world of today proper and high level of decision making leads to new competitions arises out of nowhere, improved financial markets and changes in corporate strategy to meet new demands.

 Decision making is a process of solving business problems and examining alternative choices and deciding on the best route to undertake.
-The process is continuous and is an indispensable component of managing any organisation or business activity.
-To echo Peter Drucker’s word “decide” means to conclude or resolution as to what is expected to happen.
+The process is continuous and indispensable component of managing any organisation or business activities.
+As Peter Drucker says the word “decide” means to conclude or resolution as to what one is expected to do.
 George R.Terry defines Decision making as “the selection based on some criteria from two or more possible alternatives”.
 D.E.
 Mc.
 Farland also concurs by supplying another definition of decision as an act of choice, concerned with selecting a course of action from among alternatives to achieve a predetermined objective.
-Kotter (2001) defines Leadership as influencing employees to follow to a set a direction, align people, motivate and inspire to achieve an objective.
+Kotter (2001) defines Leadership as influencing employees to follow a set direction, align people, motivate and inspire to achieve an objective.
 Leadership is defined by Weinstein (2005) as the systematic process of selecting the best business alternative choice from gathered factual information.
 Gen. H. Norman Schwarzkopf defined leadership as the combination of strategy and character.
-Leadership is a process of giving purpose (meaningful direction) to collective effort and causing willing effort to be expended to achieve purpose.
-The leader ensures that actions and activities are implemented to achieve goals and objectives.
+Leadership is a process of giving purpose (meaningful direction) to collective effort, and causing willing effort to be expended to achieve purpose.”
+The leader should ensure that actions and activities are implemented to achieve goals and objectives.
 Part of the actions is decision making.

 One common challenge facing leadership is independence.
-Leadership need to be independent and objective in decision making.
+Leadership needs to be independent and objective in decision making.
 The Leader must be independent of mind.
 Proper Leadership should make decisions without being affected by influences of other people and should act with integrity and honesty.
 This call for objectivity in making decision and at all cost decision should not be made to please any person or employee.
-Leaders must know when and how to make decisions and make all the interested parties know.
+Leaders must know when and how to make decisions and keep all the interested parties aware.
 Transparency is one key component of decision making.
 Transparency involves open dialogue which allows followers to appreciate, examine and participate in decision making process.
 Leaders need to be independent in mind and soul.
-Leadership is an act of being accountable, self–disciplined and mature.
-Making independent decisions is crucial skill at any level.
-Leadership is the ability to decide without fear and favour.
-The ability to make even unpopular decisions!
-The ability to call a spade a spade and the ability to decide not be influenced by next of kin and friends at work.
+Leadership is an act of being accountable, self–disciplined and maturity.
+Making independent decisions is a crucial skill at any level.
+Leadership is the ability to decide without fear and favour – the ability to make even unpopular decisions.
+It is the ability to call a spade a spade – and to decide not to be influenced by next of kin and friends at work.
 This is what I will attribute to independent Leadership.
-Leadership that isn’t biased and doesn’t owe anyone anything.
+Leadership that isn’t biased and doesn’t owe anyone anything!
 This is the kind of leadership that will draw respect and employees will be willing to die and work for.
-In most cases leadership often fail to be of independence due to friendship which cannot be separated from work.
+In most cases leadership often fails to be independent due to friendship which cannot be separated from work.
 I appreciated Big Joe a lot as our friendship was outside work and when it came to work, we could fight and strictly talk work and nothing else.
 Concluding the above, it’s easy to make decisions if your values and conscience are clear.

-Sound decision making is very vital in any organisation, even in churches.
-The ability of the leader to make decisions is very key as well.
-Good decisions lead to success.
+A sound decision making is very vital in any organisation, even churches.
+The ability of the leader to make decision is very key as well.
+Good decision leads to success.
 I challenge leaders in organisations to be ethical and moral as this will improve the quality of decision making.
-You can’t discipline if yourself are not self-disciplined.
+You can’t discipline if yourself you are not self-disciplined.
 Organisational leaders must personally have certain qualities to improve on quality of their decision making.
 Some qualities such as honestly, dependability and consistency are important.
-A leader should be able to apply the same rule, yesterday, today and tomorrow.
+A leader should be able to apply same rule, yesterday, today and tomorrow.
 A leader must be independent and make decisions without any influence.
 A leader should be honest and his work should walk and talk what it says.
-Failure to uphold small basic qualities such as those mentioned above, may lead to struggles in making decision that are of quality.
+Failure to uphold small basic qualities such as some of the mentioned above as a leader you will struggle to treasure the good.
 I played and coached social soccer team with Big Joe at OCJSS and these are life long memories which will forever be cherished.
 Even at our social soccer team we were leaders and we made decisions without any fear and favour from our players.
-This article is dedicated to Big Joe and May Your Soul forever rest in peace Big Joe!
+This article is dedicated to Big Joe and May your Soul forever rest in peace Big Joe.